 This exhibition is co-curated by:

 - Thomas Brillante has over 13 years of experience working for The Art Institute of California as an Assistant Director of Admission.
 He has had several of his former students obtain success in various fields of media design.
 Outside of work he is a patron of the arts from figurative painting to digital concept art.
-In 2009 he organized the Gifted Artist charity art auction benefitting the Loma Linda Children's Hospital Foundation, a successful show that included illustrators and entertainment designers from all over world.
+In 2009 he organized the Gifted Artist charity art auction benefiting the Loma Linda Children’s Hospital Foundation, a successful show that included illustrators and entertainment designers from all over world.